Full report

 We all have the right to enjoy and contribute to cultural life.
 However, people don’t always have equal access to this right.

-The Scottish Gypsy Traveller Community have told us they were victims of the ‘Tinker Experiment’, where members of the community were forcibly settled into static accommodation sites from the 1940s onwards.
-This scheme was supported by UK Government and Scottish local authorities.
+The Scottish Gypsy Traveller community told us they were victims of the ‘Tinker Experiment’, where members of the community were forcibly settled into static accommodation sites from the 1940s onwards.
+This scheme was supported by the Government, Church of Scotland and local authorities.

 “Big chill at Bobbin Mill” by Shamus McPhee